neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/challenges-css-flexbox.md

 (difficulty: 🔥)

-Solve the _Flexbox Navigation_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-flexbox/navigation